-We have just recently come over the spectacular Pyrenees for the first time and I felt it was better than the Alps (fantastic).
-We have also seen some pretty spectacular beaches and those endlessly long open plains in Spain.
-We have crisscrossed France many times (unintended sometimes), as well as the Alps and toured the northern coast of Spain.
+We have just recently travelled over the spectacular Pyrenees for the first time ever and I felt it was even better than the Alps.
+Endlessly long open plains in Spain, some pretty spectacular beaches and crisscrossed France many times (unintended sometimes).

 We visited this set two years ago during our drive from France to Gibraltar for an English breakfast and we passed through the Sierra Nevada.
 It was built in the 60s and is a town with empty cowboy-style buildings that you can walk around and enter.
 They are looking a little tired, after 6 decades, but it is impressive how Hollywood can make these sets come alive on screen.

 There is a canteen/bar and restaurant but the big drawcard is the bank robbery and a shoot-out.
 It’s a real hoot, with horses and guns firing and good fun to watch in a strangely camp kind of way.